 Justyn Campbell-White - Physics PhD

-Gain advanced training under the supervision of leading experts and participate in ground-breaking research in physics and astrophysics.
-The School's main research interests focus on the physics of quantum materials, astrophysics and planetary science, and applied optics.
+Gain advanced training under the supervision of leading experts and participate in innovative research in physics and astrophysics.
+The School of Physics and Astronomy's main research interests focus on the physics of quantum materials, applied optics, astrophysics and planetary science.

 Physics and Astronomy at Kent has seen an increase in its Grade Point Average (GPA) to 3.06 in the Research Excellent Framework (REF) 2021.
 93% of our outputs are classed as 'world-leading' or 'internationally excellent' (4* and 3*).

-A first or second class honours degree in Physics or Chemistry.
-We will also consider applicants with degrees in computer science, electronics, biochemistry or other closely related disciplines.
+A first or upper second class honours degree in Physics or Chemistry.

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.